jaykv/clay/README.md

 - Provides resources, tools, and prompts for LLM applications
 - Integrates with the proxy server for request handling
 - Uses the official MCP TypeScript SDK
+- Supports dynamic loading of custom MCP extensions from JavaScript, TypeScript, and Python

 ### 3. MCP Registry